dimsemenov/PhotoSwipe/website/documentation/options.md

 }
 ```

 Function should check if the element (`el`) is clickable.
 If it is &ndash; PhotoSwipe will not call `preventDefault` and `click` event will pass through.
-Function should be as light is possible, at it's performed multiple times on drag start and drag release.
+Function should be as light is possible, as it's executed multiple times on drag start and drag release.